Table of Contents

 In general, no. There are 2 parallel routes to Hollenbeck: Mary Ave and Sunnyvale-Saratoga Rd.
 These routes are infeasible and/or unacceptable for 3 reasons:

 Currently, over 100 people bike on Hollenbeck daily, even though it's unsafe.
-Instead of needlessly directing people to take alternate routes, we should make Hollenbeck safe to bike on.
+Instead of needlessly directing people to take alternate routes, which are themselves unsafe, we should make Hollenbeck safe to bike on.

 WHERE WILL RESIDENTS PARK?

 Replacing street parking with bike lanes has been done before on other Sunnyvale residential streets.
 Sunnyvale Avenue, Maude Avenue, and Homestead Road are three notable examples.
-After conversion, these roads became safe for cyclists, and residents were still able to park their cars.
+After conversion, these roads became safe for cyclists, and residents were able to resolve their parking needs.

 WHERE WILL DELIVERY VANS, VISITORS, AND CONTRACTORS PARK?